influxdata/docs-v2/content/v2.0/reference/cli/influx/user/update.md

     weight: 1
 ---

-The `influx user update` command updates information related to a user such as their user name.
+The `influx user update` command updates information related to a user in InfluxDB.

 ## Usage
 ```